 With registration, every participating Team grants the Organizers the right to publish the above information in print, online, and any other media used in connection with the Challenge.
 The same rights are further extended to any media outlets reporting on the Challenge.

-Competitors agree to develop a dedicated web page, reporting progress on the challenge implementation, mission progress and science data in near-real time whenever possible, in particular after each surfacing in ice-free zones (or contact with a relay station), so as to monitor progress on the competition and develop outreach activities as appropriate.
+Each Competitor agrees to develop a dedicated web page, reporting progress on the Challenge implementation, mission progress and science data in near-real time whenever possible, in particular after each surfacing in ice-free zones (or contact with a relay station), so as to monitor progress on the Competition and develop outreach activities as appropriate.
 Each Team’s web site will be linked from the WCRP-FPA2 Polar Challenge web site.
-At the discretion of competitors, sensitive information such as the exact locations of AUVs and support infrastructure devices do not have to be disclosed.
+At the discretion of Competitors, sensitive information such as the exact locations of AUVs and support infrastructure devices do not have to be disclosed.

 MEDIA AND MEDIA RIGHTS

-Use of competition name and sponsors’ logos:
+Use of Competition name and sponsors’ logos:

-The Organizers grant the Teams a non-exclusive, royalty-free, non-transferable, non-sublicenseable, revocable, worldwide license to use the competition name and sponsors’ logos for their own media and outreach activities related to the Challenge as well as their Team’s participation.
+The Organizers grant the Teams a non-exclusive, royalty-free, non-transferable, non-sublicenseable, revocable, worldwide license to use the Competition name and sponsors’ logos for their own media and outreach activities related to the Challenge as well as their Team’s participation.

 Possibility for provision and sharing of media material: